jimpil/clamda/README.md

 A 'collecting' transducing context (along the lines of `clojure.core/into`), for Streams.
 In some respects, I feel this is the centerpiece when it comes to Java interop.
-No intermediate collections are involved, and in the case of a sequential Stream, it can/will be done fully mutably.
+No intermediate collections are involved, and in the case of a sequential Stream, it can/will be done fully mutably (via transients).
 The same cannot be said for a parallel Stream, which can do the 'outer' combining using transients (via `into`), but the 'inner' reductions must not mutate their arguments, so `conj` *has to* be used (as opposed to `conj!`).